JustAnotherBitt/Trojan/README.md

 ## Security Notice
 Use this script only in controlled environments such as penetration testing labs, with explicit permission.
-Misuse of this tool for unauthorized access to systems is illegal and may result in severe consequences.
-The risk is yours.
+Misuse of this tool for unauthorized access to systems is illegal and may result in severe consequences. **The risk is yours**.

 ## Observations
 - The program has **low detectability** by antivirus software when run.
 But it is possible that, when generating the executable, the antivirus detects some suspicious activity, so I suggest disabling the antivirus/firewall when generating the executable to avoid errors.
-- There is a risk that the victim may find the trojan in the Task Manager.
+- There is a risk that the victim may find the trojan in the **Task Manager**.
 If that happens, there’s nothing to do except attempt the connection again.
-- Obviously, the victim must run the Trojan on Windows.
+- Obviously, the victim must run the Trojan on **Windows**.